RPEA Legislative Activities--What We Do

 Gary Harm, Committee Member

-Along with the committee we are assisted by Aaron Reed and Pat Moran from the offices of Aaron Reed Associates’ Our legislative advocates monitors legislation that would affect public retirees in anyway.
+Along with the committee we are assisted by Aaron Read and Pat Moran from the offices of Aaron Read and Associates’ our legislative lobbyists who monitor legislation that would affect public retirees in anyway.

 The committee produces a list of bills to be tracked along with positions and make this list available on the State RPEA web site.

 The legislation tracked is of both the State of California and Federal

 Government as it proceeds through the adoption process.
 The Committee also tracks any ballot initiatives introduced that may affect our members.

 The Director of Legislation Shall:

 - Collect, research and disseminate relevant information about State and Federal legislation;

 - Coordinate legislative activities and make recommendations to the Board relative to legislative priorities;

 - Serve as Chair of the General Assembly Ad Hock Committee conserving resolutions pirating to legislative matters; and